byerspn/FancyBlog-backend/README.md

 problems (DELETE ME)

 ## Things To Do
-- new post button and functionality (Josh)
+- new post button and functionality (Jo)
-- new comment button and functionality
+- new comment button and functionality (Josh)
 - like/dislike buttons and functionality (Parker
 - nav (Geraldo)
 - link to heroku